Frequently Asked Questions by McNichols Campus Guests

-A: In the last few years, Commencement tickets have not been distributed and Calihan Hall has not been filled to capacity so we are not using tickets.
-No tickets will be distributed and candidates are asked to be judicious in the number of invitations they extend.
+A: In the last few years, Calihan Hall has not been filled to capacity so, again this year, no tickets will be distributed and candidates are asked to be judicious in the number of invitations they extend.
 We ask that no more than 10 guests be invited.
 Remember that seating is on a first come, first served basis and once Calihan Hall is at capacity, no more guests will be admitted.

 A: Parking is limited.
 Allow extra time to park and, if possible, car pool.
-For parking locations see the map provided to your candidate with his/her Commencement Instructions or visit our web site at www.udmercy.edu/commencement .
-Disabled parking, in front of Calihan Hall, is restricted to those with valid handicapped stickers or license plate.
-Parking is on a first come, first served basis.
+For parking locations, see the map provided to your candidate or visit the Commencement website.
+Disabled parking, in front of Calihan Hall or in Lot E, is restricted to those with valid handicapped stickers or license plate.
+Parking is also on a first come, first served basis.

 A: The 2014 Commencement takes place on Saturday, May 10 on the McNichols Campus.
-See map included in the Commencement Instruction or visit the Commencement web site.
+See map that will be mailed to your candidate in April or visit the Commencement website at www.udmercy.edu/commencement

-BACCALAUREATE MASS is an integral part of the Commencement activities and candidates and guests of all faiths are invited to join this religious service thanking God for His blessings and praying for our future.
+This mass is an integral part of the Commencement activities and candidates and guests of all faiths are invited to join this religious service thanking God for His blessings and praying for our future.
 Mass begins at 10:00 a.m. in Gesu Church, located one block north of the McNichols Campus on Santa Maria between Quincy and Oak Drive.
-See map provided with the Commencement Instructions.

-PROCESSION - At noon, candidates are to be in their designated procession assembly areas specified in the Commencement Instructions.
-Over 30 minutes is needed to line up the candidates.
-At 12:40 p.m. the college/school processions will move to Sacred Heart Square and at 12:45 p.m., process to Calihan Hall.
+At noon, candidates are to be in their designated procession assembly areas.
+Over 30 minutes is needed to line up the candidates and provide event instructions.
+At 12:40 p.m., the college/schools processions will move to the Fisher Fountain area north of the Student Center and at 12:45 p.m., to Calihan Hall.
 It is traditional for a Bagpiper to lead the procession.
 Rain or shine, the procession will process.
-Each college/school will be led by its Banner Bearer who is followed by the Faculty, Graduate and Undergraduate Candidates.
-The procession arrives at Calihan Hall's northwest doors at approximately 12:50 p.m.
+Each college/ school will be led by its Banner Bearer who is followed by the Faculty, Graduate and Undergraduate Candidates.
+The procession arrives at Calihan Hall’s northwest doors at approximately 12:50 p.m.